Purple Naked Ladies

 Purple Naked Ladies is the debut studio album by American soul band The Internet, a duo consisting of Syd tha Kyd and Matt Martians of Odd Future at the time.
 The digital version of the album was released on December 20, 2011, with a physical copy, with bonus tracks released on January 31, 2012.
-The album is the first physically released album on Odd Future's own record label Odd Future Records.
+The album is the first physically released album on Odd Future's own record label Odd Future Records with distribution via RED Distribution.

 Personnel

 The Internet is formed of Odd Future members Syd the Kyd, the group's sound engineer, audio mixer, and live DJ, and Matt Martians, one half of The Jet Age of Tomorrow.
 The album features collaborations with fellow Odd Future members Left Brain, Mike G, and Pyramid Vritra as well as other guest artists Tay Walker, Kilo Kish, and Coco O.

 Singles

 The album's first single, "Love Song -1" was released on September 14, 2011.
 The second single, "They Say", which features Tay Walker, was released on October 4, 2011, though before its single release, it was included on the Odd Future compilation album 12 Odd Future Songs.
 The third single, "Cocaine", which features Left Brain, had its music video premiere on Odd Future's YouTube page on October 31, 2011.
 It was released as a single to the iTunes Store on November 8, 2011, as a 3 track EP including "Love Song -1" and "They Say" as tracks 2 and 3 respectively.
 The fourth single, "Fastlane", was released on January 19, 2012.